timefrancesco/hockeyapp-sample-xamarin/README.md

 hockeyapp-sample-xamarin
 ========================

-A sample on how to implement hockeyapp in xamarin with custom log reports
+A sample on how to implement hockeyapp in xamarin-iOS with custom log reports